Jacksonville, Florida: 1940 to 1979

 In the mid-1960s, corruption scandals arose among city and some county officials, who were mainly part of a traditional white Democratic network that had dominated politics for the decades since the disenfranchisement of most African Americans at the turn of the 20th century which effectively hollowed out the Republican Party.
 After a grand jury was convened to investigate, 11 officials were indicted and more were forced to resign.

-In 1963 the Southern Association of Colleges and Schools threatened to withdraw accreditation of area schools in a year because of "instructional deficiencies."
+In 1963 the Southern Association of Colleges and Schools threatened to withdraw accreditation of area schools in a year because of "instructional deficiencies".
 But voters refused to approve new taxes to improve school conditions.
 In late 1963, Duval County was spending $299 per student compared to the state average spending of $372 per student.
 In 1964 all 15 of Duval County's public high schools lost their accreditation.
 This added momentum to proposals for government reform.

 Jacksonville Consolidation, led by J. J. Daniel and Claude Yates, began to win more support during this period, from both inner-city blacks, who wanted more involvement in government after passage of the Voting Rights Act of 1965, that provided federal oversight and enforcement of their right to vote, and whites in the suburbs, who wanted more services and more control over the central city.
 Lower taxes, increased economic development, unification of the community, better public spending, and effective administration by a more central authority were all cited as reasons for a new consolidated government.

-When a consolidation referendum was held in 1967, voters approved the plan with a 65 percent approval.
+When a consolidation referendum was held in 1967, 65% of voters approved the plan.
 On October 1, 1968, the city and county governments merged to create the Consolidated City of Jacksonville.
 Fire, police, health & welfare, recreation, public works, and housing & urban development were all combined under the new government.
 In honor of the occasion, then-Mayor Hans Tanzler posed with actress Lee Meredith behind a sign marking the new border of the "Bold New City of the South" at Florida 13 and Julington Creek.
 The consolidation created a 900-square-mile entity.